Pregnant Again? What to Expect During Your Second Pregnancy

 - In your second delivery, you will know exactly what to expect and how to deal with the changes.

 - Labour will be probably faster during the second delivery.

 - Not all the things that happened in your first delivery will happen in the second one.

-- You will know exactly how the contractions would progress and end.
+- You will know exactly how the contractions will progress and end.

 How Can You Prepare for Your Next Baby?